Learn all about Civil Service Personal Statements, Statements of Suitability & Behaviour Statements.

 I bring a degree in Economics from Aston University and I am skilled in financial modelling, business planning and team leadership.

-I recently delivered a comprehensive business case for a proposed outsourcing opportunity leading to cost savings of £3m and gained proven experience in developing rewarding relationships with internal and external stakeholders resulting in improved working practices and data accuracy.
+I recently delivered a comprehensive business case for a proposed outsourcing opportunity leading to cost savings of £3m.
+Through this I gained proven experience in developing rewarding relationships with internal and external stakeholders resulting in improved working practices and data accuracy.

-I am currently looking for a role within the private Healthcare sector.
+I am currently looking for a role within the Department of Heath and Social care.

 As you can see that is a short lead-in to the statement that forms a strong, clear introduction.
 The recruiter knows instantly who the candidate is, their high level experience and why they have applied.

 For your statement, you would need to continue and outline your experience, skills, relevant achievements and behaviours.
-We have a great formula to use within the InterviewGold training called PASS.
-A super simple way to bring powerful structure to any statement of suitability or personal statement.
+Within the InterviewGold system you will get great formulas to use to bring powerful structure to any suitability or personal statement.

 What is a Civil Service Behaviour Statement?

 Each role will have a set of behaviours you will assessed against.
-For example, Delivering at Pace, Managing a Quality Service ad Communicating and Influencing are three of the top required in most roles.
+For example, Communicating and Influencing, Delivering at Pace and Managing a Quality Service are three of the top required in most roles.

-Alongside your CV and / or application form, you may be asked for behaviour statements instead of a personal or suitability statement or in addition to.
+Alongside your CV and / or application form, you may be asked for behaviour statements instead of a personal or suitability statement, or also in addition to these.

 Typical Civil Service Behaviour Statement Examples

-• Describe a time when you delivered a exciting piece of work that exceeded the expectations of others.
+- Describe a time when you delivered an exciting piece of work that exceeded the expectations of others.
 (250 words max)

 As you can see the request relates to specific behaviours and asks you to provide evidence of your experience with it.
 They are in effect the same format as competency based or behaviour interview questions.